IVF Treatment

 It means that follicles are growing and developing at the expected rate, and there are no signs of any abnormalities or irregularities.
 A follicular study normal report includes information about the size and number of follicles, the thickness of the endometrial lining, and the predicted time of ovulation.

-Can Follicular Study Confirm Pregnancy?
+Can a Follicular Study Confirm Pregnancy?

 While a follicular study can provide important information about the timing of ovulation and the likelihood of conception, it cannot confirm pregnancy.
 Confirmation of pregnancy can only be done through a pregnancy test or other diagnostic procedures.